danchris1029/Touhou6-Player-DeepQLearning/README.md

 About this bot
 -------------
-Uses a Deep-Q-Learning algorithm to train a model which plays Touhou 6.
+My attempt at using a Deep-Q-Learning algorithm to train a model which plays Touhou 6.